hearts4goo/hearts4goo.github.io/README.md

 <ul>

 <li>
-This site exists for educational awareness and archival purposes.
+This site exists for educational and archival purposes.
 </li>

 <li>
-Kotjas Archive does not support or glorify violent actions.
+Kotjas Archive does not support violent actions.
 </li>

 <li>
-Graphic or exploitative material is prohibited.
+Graphic or exploitative content is prohibited.
 </li>

 <li>
-Harassment, threats, and extremist propaganda are forbidden.
+Harassment and extremist propaganda are forbidden.
 </li>

 <li>
-Users must be 18+ to access sensitive content or create accounts.
+Users must be 18+ to access sensitive content.
 </li>

 </ul>